boegel/easybuild-wiki/Unit-and-regression-testing.md

 The unit tests for `easybuild-easyblocks` and `easybuild-easyconfigs` are run in a very similar way, see below.

 Currently, the unit tests for `easybuild-easyblocks` consist of instantiating an easyblock object for each of the available easyblock modules.
 Functional testing of easyblocks is done as a part of a regression test (see below).
+Running this suite of unit tests requires that `easybuild-framework` is available in `$PYTHONPATH`.

 ```bash
 $ python -m test.easyblocks.suite